holochain/docs-pages/src/pages/resources/howtos/running-network-infrastructure.md

 * A Linux server or cloud instance
 * A container management tool that can use [OCI containers](https://opencontainers.org/) and understands docker-compose v2 files (e.g., [Docker](https://www.docker.com/) or [Podman](https://podman.io/)) (our examples will use the `docker` command)
-* TLS certificate and key files for your server's domain name stored in the server's filesystem in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format -- we recommend using Let's Encrypt [certbot](https://certbot.eff.org/).
+* TLS certificate and key files for your server's domain name stored in the server's filesystem in [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format.
+In this guide we're using certificates issued by Let's Encrypt and managed by [certbot](https://certbot.eff.org/).
+You can choose any other method of issuing certificates, as long as the certificates will be trusted by your users.

 ## Create a Docker compose file